hc21353/DoodleToDream/VQ-SGen/README.md

 - **QuickDraw-based experiments**
 - **stroke-by-stroke visualization**
 - **game-oriented sketch generation**
-- **easy comparison between two generation styles**
+- **direct comparison between two generation styles**

-In particular, this implementation emphasizes saving intermediate drawing steps, preview images, and GIF-style outputs so that the drawing process itself can be analyzed.
+In particular, this implementation emphasizes intermediate drawing steps, preview images, and GIF-style outputs so that the drawing process itself can be analyzed.

 ## Environment Setup